 My role is a voluntary one.
 It focuses on three areas of research: maintaining and extending the existing online research resources on the Gallery's website as described below, providing information on the Gallery's collections online, and pursuing other research on portraiture and related subjects.
 In addition, I have taken on the role of Editor for the Walpole Society's annual volume devoted to publishing source material and other original research into the history of British art.
-I work at the Gallery on Fridays and sometimes on Mondays but otherwise am researching in libraries and collections.
+I work at the Gallery on Fridays and sometimes on other mornings but otherwise am researching in libraries and collections.

 Ongoing projects include regularly updating four online resources: British artists' suppliers, 1650-1950; British picture framemakers, 1600-1950; British picture restorers, 1600-1950 and British bronze sculpture founders and plaster figure makers, 1800-1980.
+New resources are being made available in 2017 on British canvas, stretcher and panel suppliers’ marks at Artists, their materials and suppliers.
 I am working on additional institutional histories to add to the resource on British picture restorers.
-Other interests include Van Dyck and picture framing at the court of Charles I, and Lucian Freud and his materials as an artist (forthcoming website contribution).
+Other interests include Van Dyck and picture framing at the court of Charles I, and Lucian Freud and his materials as an artist.
 I am completing a study of the Gallery's collection of medals and medallions and I have facilitated the process of placing John Kerslake's catalogue, Early Georgian Portraits, online.